Biztactix/NFOStandard/tools/converters/protobuf/README.md

 ## Best Practices

-1. **Use for Storage**: Store NFO data as protobuf for space efficiency
+1. **Use for Storage**: Store NFO data as .nfpb files for space efficiency
 2. **Convert for Display**: Convert to XML/JSON when human readability needed
 3. **Transport**: Use base64 encoding for text-based transport
 4. **Streaming**: Protobuf supports streaming for large collections